Ecola State Park

 Getting to Ecola Point and Indian Beach:

 Enter the park from the north end of Cannon Beach.
 From 5th Street, head north on Ecola Park Road for 1.5 miles to the fee station.
 Turn left to drop down into the Ecola Point parking lot at the fee station, or venture right and drive two miles to Indian Beach.
 A $5 day-use permit is required to park in Ecola, and licenses may be purchased at the fee station at the park's entrance.
-Alternately, you may also display an annual Oregon State Parks permit or Oregon Pacific Coast Passport, which can be purchased from all major state park offices.
+Alternately, you may also display an annual Oregon State Parks permit or Oregon Pacific Coast Passport, which can be purchased from all principal state park offices.
 Parking at Ecola Point and Indian Beach is limited and long lines form during the busy season from June to September.
 Please note that the narrow road has no place to turn around, making it unsuitable for RVs and trailers.
 Overnight parking is prohibited within Ecola State Park.